Waldwick High School

-As of the 2021–22 school year, the school had an enrollment of 446 students and 42.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.5:1.
-There were 3 students (0.7% of enrollment) eligible for free lunch and none eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 431 students and 44.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.8:1.
+There were six students (1.4% of enrollment) eligible for free lunch and one (0.2% of students) eligible for reduced-cost lunch.

 History

 Voters approved a referendum in June 1961 by a better than ten-to-one margin to provide for a $2.6 million bond covering the costs of construction.
 Until the high school opened, Waldwick students had been enrolled at Midland Park High School as part of a sending/receiving relationship that led to overcrowding at the Midland Park school.
 Through the late 1950s, students from Waldwick had attended Ramsey High School, which faced capacity issues, forcing the shift to Midland Park.

 The school was designed to accommodate 1,500 students in grades eight through twelve and was completed in 1963.
 The school opened with students in grades nine and ten, as students who had already been enrolled at Midland Park High School in previous years completed their education there.
 The first class of students graduated from Waldwick High School in 1966.
 The "Kids, Kids, Kids" preschool program was established in the 1970s, in which high school juniors and seniors work with preschoolers three days each week as part of an elective program for students that is available for a fee to the public.

+The school had been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools from 1969 until 2011, when the school's accreditation status was removed.